bentoml/BentoML/docs/source/get-started/installation.rst

 Editable install
 ----------------

-Install BentoML in editable mode is useful when you are contributing to BentoML and testing your code changes in a local copy of the BentoML project.
-First, Clone the repository locally and install BentoML with ``pip install -e``:
+Installing BentoML in editable mode is useful when you are contributing to BentoML and testing your code changes in a local copy of the BentoML project.
+First, clone the repository locally and install BentoML with ``pip install -e``:

 .. code-block:: bash